nrdxp/nrd.sh/content/blog/code-of-rebellion.md

 What I’m attempting here is nothing less than a logically consistent philosophical framework to model a Just State; defining our terms precisely as we go.

 By the end, we’ll arrive at a conclusion that positions Free Software as a vital force in the functioning of such a State.
-In other words, not just nice way to access source code, or an efficient way of managing development, but of absolutely crucial necessity as a pillar of Justice itself.
+In other words, not just a nice way to access source code, or an efficient way of managing development, but of absolutely crucial necessity as a pillar of Justice itself.

 We begin with a single axiom: